rfetick/MPU6050_light/README.md

 }
 ```

-Note that ready-to-run examples are also provided in the dedicated `examples` folder.
+Some ready-to-run examples are also provided in the dedicated `examples` folder.
 You may have a look at them in order to get started.

+## License

+See the LICENSE file

 ## Authors